-The core baseline budget for the hosted services in each IJB area will be based on an appropriate methodology and agreed in partnership by the health board and Board.
+The core baseline budget for the hosted services in each IJB area will be based on an appropriate methodology and agreed in partnership by NHS Lothian and Board.

-Due Diligence
+10.9 Due Diligence

 The Parties will share information on the financial performance over at least the previous two financial years of the functions and associated services delegated to the Board.
-This will allow the Parties to undertake appropriate reviews to gain assurance as to whether the services are currently being delivered sustainably within approved resources, and that the anticipated payments will be sufficient for the Board to carry out its integration functions.
+This will allow the Parties to undertake appropriate reviews to gain assurance as to whether the services are currently being delivered sustainably within approved resources, and that the anticipated payments will be sufficient for the Board to carry out its Integration Functions.

 If any such review indicates that the projected expenditure is likely to exceed the payments to the Board, then the relevant Party will be notified.
-The relevant Party will be required to take action to ensure that services can be delivered within the available operational budget
+The relevant Party will be required to take action to ensure that services can be delivered within the available Operational Budgets